markusa4/sassy/README.md

     ...
     saucy_search(s, &_saucy_graph, 0, &sassy::preprocessor::saucy_hook, &p, &stats);
     ...

+Again, the `convert_sassy_to_saucy` method allocates memory for the graph and `colors`, which has to be handled by the user.

 ## Work in progress
 Note that this project is still being actively developed.
 I am happy to take suggestions, bug reports, ...